tashdor/divfx/README.md

 [Digital Intermediates and Visual Effects for Independent Film Production (pdf, ?.?MB)](#)

 Authored by Tashi Trieu.
-Questions, comments, and errata related to this document can be address to [divfx@tashitrieu.com](mailto:divfx@tashitrieu.com)
+Questions, comments, and errata related to this document can be addressed to [divfx@tashitrieu.com](mailto:divfx@tashitrieu.com)

 ### Topic Listing